GeorgeKarakyklas/ESPN-Boxscores/README.md

 # Docker Images
 ## SCORACLE.BB
-- Zap Oracle that uses ESPN's api to query for the final boxscore of any basketball game passed in a query.
+- Zap Oracle that uses ESPN's API to query for final boxscores and key statistiscs from specific games in any of the American pro, semi-pro, and collegiate leagues.
 - It responds with format ['awayTeam' 'awayScore' | 'homeScore' 'homeTeam'].
 - It implements `https://github.com/zapproject/zap-oracle-template` using a custom Responder.ts file.
 ### Requirements: